sukus21/numskull/README.md

-# THe Numskull programming language
+# The Numskull programming language
  An esoteric programming language where numbers are mutable

 ## What is this?